The Constitution does not guarantee the right to vote to anyone.

 - Rue Mapp Founder and CEO, Outdoor Afro; @RueMapp

-- Carolyn Finney Assistant Professor in Department of Geography, Kentucky University, "Black Faces, White Spaces: Reimagining the Relationship of African Americans to the Great Outdoors"
+- Carolyn Finney Assistant professor of geography, University of Kentucky; author of "Black Faces, White Spaces: Reimagining the Relationship of African Americans to the Great Outdoors"

 - J. Drew Lanham Alumni Distinguished Professor of Wildlife Ecology, Clemson University; board chair, Audubon South Carolina; author of "The Home Place: Memoirs of a Colored Man’s Love Affair with Nature;" @1blackbirder